binoy0523/timer_demo/README.md

 # timer_demo
-demo timer project as a task
+A timer project as a task.

+## Code architecture : MVVM

+## Functionalities:
+  - basic Start/Stop timer.
+  - Have pause and resume option.
+  - Will work even if the app is background.

+---
+**NOTE**

+Due to time constraints few test case are covered.
+---